OPUS CRE Research Streams

 Workplan#3: Developing non-surgical alternatives for end-stage osteoarthritis

-Current research: We have developed and tested a promising personalised therapy approach in a small-scale, efficacy RCT in CLBP.
+We have developed and tested a promising personalised therapy approach in a small-scale, efficacy RCT in CLBP.
 The approach is termed ‘cognitive functional therapy’ (CFT), and is best briefly described as an integrated, personalised, behavioural approach to the identification and management of modifiable multidimensional factors underlying a person’s pain and disability.
-The findings were far superior to current therapy interventions.
-CFT comprehensively operationalises and integrates a self-management program, targeting psychological (cognitive and emotional factors), physical (e.g. movement and avoidance) and lifestyle factors (e.g. obesity).
-The intervention addresses these targets using a tailored behavioural self-management plan depending on which factors are dominant for each individual.
-It has been proposed that patients with knee OA be considered similar to other chronic pain populations in that different phenotypes for the pain experience may be present which are differentiated by varying contributions from genetic, structural, psychological, physical and lifestyle domains, which in turn influence inflammatory processes and neurophysiological profiles.
-Our NHMRC (APP1035810 - Prof Gunn) has supported the identification of subgroups of patients undergoing TJR that are differentiated by their illness beliefs, arthritis self-efficacy, anxiety, depression and catastrophising.
+CFT comprehensively operationalises and integrates a self-management program, targeting psychological, physical and lifestyle factors.
+The intervention addresses these targets using a tailored plan depending on which factors are dominant for each individual.
+It has been proposed that patients with knee OA be considered similar to other chronic pain populations in that the pain experience may be present depending on genetic, structural, psychological, physical and lifestyle factors, which in turn influence the body and mind of the individual – Illustrated in our NHMRC (APP1035810) to date.

-Workplan #3 will be led by Professor Peter O’Sullivan and Associate Professor Anne Smith, who along with Dr Kieran O’Sullivan have developed and tested the CFT intervention in CLBP with Professor Smith having previous NHMRC supported track record in the field of TJR and knee OA.
-Associate Professor Peter Kent will provide experience in prognostic and subgrouping methodology.
-A post-doctoral fellow, Dr Bunzli, will apply her experience in mixed methods and models of health behaviour in CLBP to play a key role in understanding the application of CFT from both the Healthcare Professional and patient perspective to inform the development of personalized CFT care in this group.
-The development and testing of CFT in this population has two phases:
+Lead by Senior researchers who have developed and tested the CFT intervention in CLBP, they will provide experience in prognostic and subgrouping methodology.
+A post-doctoral fellow will also apply experience in mixed methods and models of health behaviour in CLBP to play a key role in understanding the application of CFT from several clinical angles in a 2 phase approach:

 Expected Outcomes and Significance